hackclub/hackpad/hackpads/cyaopad/README.md

 .
 ├── CAD                                         # 3D Files
 │   ├── case.FCStd                              # Case FreeCAD design file
+│   └── case
-│   └── case.stl                                # Case stl output (Acrylic top if < 1.5mm thickness please)
+│       └── case.stl                            # The stl for the case
 ├── PCB
 │   ├── macropad.step                           # 3D Model of the board
 │   ├── production                              # The output directory for production (Just send this folder to JLCPCB)